Cook, Learn, Grow:

 The kitchen is a classroom where learning feels like play.
 Here’s what your children develop with every dish they help create.

-Counting eggs, measuring flour, and doubling recipes bring numbers to life in ways worksheets never could.
+Counting eggs, measuring flour, cutting pizza and doubling recipes bring numbers to life in ways worksheets never could.

 Kitchen Science